Theatre of Scotland: Renaissance drama

 James Wedderburn is recorded as having written anti-Catholic tragedies and comedies in Scots around 1540, before he was forced to flee into exile.
 These included the Beheading of Johne the Baptist and the Historie of Dyonisius the Tyraonne, which were performed at Dundee.
 David Lyndsay (c.
 1486-1555), diplomat and the head of the Lyon Court, was a prolific poet and dramatist.
 He produced an interlude at Linlithgow Palace for the king and queen thought to be a version of his play The Thrie Estaitis in 1540, which satirised the corruption of church and state, and which is the only complete play to survive from before the Reformation.
+Productions of Ane Satyre of the Thrie Estatis were mounted in Cupar on 7 June 1552 and at Greenside in Edinburgh in August 1544.
 The Pomp of the Gods was performed before the Queen Regent, Mary of Guise, in 1557.
 In February 1562, masques were performed at Holyrood to celebrate the marriage of Lord James Stewart, later the Earl of Moray, to Agnes Keith, the Earl Marischal's eldest daughter.

 George Buchanan (1506–82) was major influence on Continental theatre with plays such as Jepheths and Baptistes, which influenced Pierre Corneille and Jean Racine and through them the neo-classical tradition in French drama, but his impact in Scotland was limited by his choice of Latin as a medium.
 A masque by Buchanan and a spectacular fire drama devised and directed by Bastian Pagez were among the entertainments staged to celebrate the baptism of Prince James at Stirling Castle in December 1566.
 Another elaborate masque was performed at Stirling Castle in August 1594 to celebrate the baptism of Prince Henry.
 The anonymous The Maner of the Cyring of ane Play (before 1568) and Philotus (published in London in 1603), are isolated examples of surviving plays.
 The latter is a vernacular Scots comedy of errors, probably designed for court performance for Mary, Queen of Scots or James VI.
 The plot involves a lecherous octogenarian's pursuit of a teenage girl, and Jamie Reid-Baxter has suggested that it may be a satire on the marriage of Mary's Secretary of State, William Maitland of Lethington, to her much younger lady-in-waiting, Mary Fleming, in January 1567.